• Webinars

 Note

-The application will not be able to receive events unless it registers itself against cache using the specific event registration API call.
+The application will not be able to receive events unless it registers itself against the cache using the specific event registration API call.

 Prerequisites